Mathias-SantAnna/lotr-collectibles/README.md

 ### Features Left To Implement

-- **Displaying number of product images per product:** This would probably be possible to implement by using the same principle as Carousel, however, cannot confirm it for sure and do not have time to work on this, decide to leave it out in this project
+- **Displaying number of product images per product:** This would probably be possible to implement by using the same principle as Carousel, however, cannot confirm it for sure and do not have time to work on this, decide to leave it out in this

+- **Product Rating:** This might be possible to implement, but unfortunately due to a lack of time I decide to leave it out in this project.

 - **Enlarging image when hovering:** Find a few ways of enlarging (zooming) images on hover, however, not sure if these are the same as enlarging images of products that are used in e-commerce websites.
 Currently, no time to look at the details so decide to leave it out in this project